joanfx/linux-permission-hardening-lab/README.md

-# authorization-management-lab
+# linux-permission-hardening-lab
-A detailed write-up and demonstration of a lab focused on managing authorization.
+A detailed write-up and demonstration of a lab focused on managing authorization using Linux.

 # My First Cyber Lab: Managing Authorization